zbenmo/yapy3c/docs/part_III.md

 The '+=' and '-=' operators are used here and mean the same as is the case in the *C* language.
 Try to avoid using those special operators when working with complex objects, yet for simple variables of type integer in this example, this should work perfectly.

-The reason it may be risky to use '+=' and '-=' with objects is that a lot of times there is not explicit implementation of the operator.
+The reason it may be risky to use '+=' and '-=' with objects is that a lot of times there is no explicit implementation of the operator.
 Then the operator '+=', as an example, is implicitly converted for example to ```a = a + 1``` which while seems benign actually results in a new object begin assigned to *a* in the example.
 If some other variable or data structure (for example a dict) used to reference *a* one may believe they have the handle to the up-to-date *a* yet it is not the case.
 They are probably still referencing the old *a*.
 Just keep that in mind.

 ## Doctest